Bernardine Monastery, Iziaslav

-The church of St. Michael and Bernardine monastery is a former Roman Catholic monastery complex in Iziaslav, Ukraine that was constructed in the early 17th century.
-Today the complex is home to Zamkova Correctional Colony № 58, a prison.
-The Monastery is considered an example of baroque sacral architecture.
+The Monastery of St. Michael and Bernardine is a former Roman Catholic monastery complex in Iziaslav, Ukraine, that was built in the early 17th century.
+The complex is used as a prison, Zamkova Correctional Colony No. 58.
+The buildings are an example of Baroque architecture in Ukraine.

-Between 1797 and 1815, the Bernadine monastery was the main residence of the Ruthenian province of the Congregation of the Immaculate Conception of the Blessed Virgin Mary Bernardine.
+Between 1797 and 1815, the Bernardine monastery was the main residence of the Ruthenian province of the order.

-The monastery is located in the Old Town section of Iaizaslav on the high left bank of the Horyn River.
-The complex includes a stone church and a monastery, a bell tower, chapels, and outbuildings.
-In the northwestern part of the monastery ground, there was a cemetery and a garden, in the north-east a pond and a garden.
-The monastery complex was surrounded by a high defensive wall with loopholes and gates.
+The monastery is in the Old Town section of the town on the high left bank of the Horyn River.
+The complex includes a stone monastery church, a bell tower, chapels, and outbuildings.
+The grounds once included a cemetery, a garden, a pond, and a garden.
+The monastery was surrounded by a high wall containing loopholes and gates.

-Position

-The silhouette of the Bernardine monastery is a characteristic element of the panorama of Izyaslav.
-The monastery complex is located in the northeast part of old town one Horyn River.
-It is now separated from the city by Bernardine, Posyolkova and Gagarina streets.
+Location

-The Bernardine monastery complex formed the defensive ring of the former city.
-The complex, together with the Church of St. John the Baptist and the Cathedral of the Nativity (formerly the castle church), forms the central square of the Old Town and is the largest in terms of interior and exterior dimensions of the Izyaslav architectural heritage.
-It occupies one of the highest sections of the former city and dominates other structures.
+The Bernardine monastery is located in the northeast part of Iziaslav, Ukraine, on the Horyn River.
+The monastery formed part of the defenses of the former city.
+The monastery, the Church of St. John the Baptist, and the Cathedral of the Nativity (formerly the castle church), form the central square of the Old Town.
+Being the largest building complex within Iziaslav's architectural heritage, it occupies one of the highest sections and dominates the town.